HangenYuu/Steam-RecSys/README.md

 # 1. SteamDB-RecSys This project aims to be an educational project to build
-This is a personal project to design, build, and deploy an offline recommendation system from scratch using game review data from Steam, hosted on [Kaggle](https://www.kaggle.com/datasets/mohamedtarek01234/steam-games-reviews-and-rankings/data) | HuggingFace  mirror.
+This is a personal project to design, build, and deploy an offline recommendation system from scratch using game review data from Steam, hosted on [Kaggle](https://www.kaggle.com/datasets/mohamedtarek01234/steam-games-reviews-and-rankings/data) | [HuggingFace re-upload mirror](https://huggingface.co/datasets/HangenYuu/Steam_Games_Review).

 The project was created on 04/10/2024, by a graduating undergraduate student looking to learn more about data engineering, distributed system, and recommendation system.

-The details of building the system, as well as the knowledge learnt about industry best practices will be provided in my blog at https://hung.bearblog.dev/.
+The details of building the project, as well as the knowledge learnt about industry best practices will be provided in my blog at https://hung.bearblog.dev/.
 The particular posts are listed below.

+- Part 1:
+- Part 2:
+- Part 3:
+- Part 4:

+**Table of Contents**

 - [1.
 SteamDB-RecSys This project aims to be an educational project to build](#1-steamdb-recsys-this-project-aims-to-be-an-educational-project-to-build)
 - [2.
 Business Requirements](#2-business-requirements)